fazeelkhalid/Operating-System-real-life-problems-and-solution/README.md

 Create a program named stat that takes an integer array as command line argument (deliminated by some character such as $).
 The program then creates 3 child processes each of which does exactly one task from the following:

+ Adds them and print the result on the screen.
+(Done by child 1)  Shows average on the screen.
+(Done by child 2)  Prints the maximum number on the screen.
+(Done by child 3)